The "sugar" coarse-grained DNA model: Model construction

-One can see that the atom C4' moves with the sugar ring in sugar repuckering.
+One can see that the atom C4' moves with the sugar ring when its conformation changes.
 On the contrary, the displacement of the atom C3' is mostly caused by the necessity to change the geometric form of the chain of phosphates.
-Therefore, we choose the third grain on the atom C3'.
+Therefore, we choose the third bead on the atom C3'.

-As a result, to hold the needed form of the DNA strand, we use "valence" bonds, and "valence" and "torsion" angles in the chain of grains (...-P-C3'-P-C3'-...).
-To model the ribose flexibility, we add grains C1' (connected to bases) attached to the C3' grains of this chain.
-The position of the bond C3'-C1' relative to the chain (...-P-C3'-P-C3'-...) should have two locations divided by a barrier - which reflects two main states of the ribose.
+As a result, to hold the needed form of the DNA strand, we use CG bonds, CG angles, and CG dihedral angles in the chain of beads (...-P-C3'-P-C3'-...).
+To model the ribose flexibility, we add beads C1' (connected to bases) attached to the C3' beads of this chain.
+The position of the CG bond C3'-C1' relative to the chain (...-P-C3'-P-C3'-...) should have two locations divided by a barrier - which reflects two main states of the ribose.